wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ## Principled AI

+Microsoft has a <a target="_blank" href="https://www.microsoft.com/research/group/fate/">FATE (Fairness, Accountability, Transparency, and Ethics)</a> research group:

+   * Fairness: AI systems should treat all people fairly.
+   * Accountability: AI systems should have algorithmic accountability.
+   * Transparency: AI systems should be understandable.
+   * Ethics
+   <br /><br />

-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/azure-artificial-intelligence/5-ai-impact-and-ethics">Microsoft's ethical principles</a>
-guiding the development and use of artificial intelligence with people:
+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/azure-artificial-intelligence/5-ai-impact-and-ethics">Microsoft's ethical principles</a>guiding the development and use of artificial intelligence with people:

    * Reliability & Safety: AI systems should perform reliably and safely.
    * Inclusiveness: AI systems should empower everyone and engage people.
    * Privacy & Security: AI systems should be secure and respect privacy.
+   <br /><br />

 ## Current AI certifications